What you need to do to prepare your food and drink business for a no-deal Brexit.

 - use of the geographical indication (GI) logo

-Organic food labelling
+Organic food trading and labelling

 The EU organic logo must not appear on UK organic goods.
 If the UK is able to achieve equivalence with the EU – where both still recognise each other’s standards – before exit day, then UK organic goods can enter the EU and can continue to use the logo.